How the poor were lost ....

 How affluent governments lost their poor.

-When the poor in developed countries became a minority, democratic political parties began to see their votes as unnecessary, though the poor are a socially significant minority whose misgovernment can seriously undermine society.
+When the poor in developed countries became a minority, democratic political parties began to see their votes as unnecessary, though the poor remain a socially significant minority whose misgovernment can seriously undermine society.

-Majority middle-class issues became prioritised, for example huge anti-tobacco-smoking resources being applied by government and employer bodies but much less on drunkenness, drug-taking or weapon-carrying - pushing many from cigarettes to these.
-Socially tobacco is a small undesirable but the available alternatives for the poor are really much worse.
-And some of the health problems of smoking may be due to inhaling cigarette lighter flints rather than inhaling tobacco.
+Where the poor became a minority, majority middle-class issues generally became prioritised, for example huge anti-tobacco-smoking and anti-littering type law resources being applied by government and employer bodies but much less on drunkenness, drug-taking or weapon-carrying - pushing many from smoking and littering to socially worse habits.
+Smoking and littering may be disliked more by most of a middle-class but are really smaller undesirables and available alternatives for the poor are really much worse.
+And some of the health problems of smoking may be due to eg inhaling cigarette lighter flints rather than inhaling tobacco, and clearing litter can create useful jobs for some of the poor.
+But legalised alcohol-drinking and weapon-carrying can tend to create real jobs for the middle-class only, while undermining the poor, and their being illegal without good government is not always an improvement.

 All you need is Love.